neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ### Build the Learn API Endpoint

 As you saw earlier, with LlamaIndex you do not need to manually create context and pass it to an external API.
 The vector store is searched for similar vector embeddings based on the user query, internally.
-To keep this knowledge of chatbot up-to-date, create a file `src/pages/api/learn.ts` with the following code:
+To keep the knowledge of the chatbot up-to-date, create a file `src/pages/api/learn.ts` with the following code:

 ```tsx
 // File: src/pages/api/learn.ts